EsotericSquishyy/ergo/README.md

 - `width` (default: `100%`) — width of the current environment in its scope
 - `height` (default: `auto`) — height of the current environment in its scope

-Also, the `problem` environment includes an automatic counter if no title is passed in, which can be helpful when working on homework assignments.
+Also, the `problem` and `exercise` environments includes an automatic counter if no title is passed in, which can be helpful when working on homework assignments.

 ### Themes and Colors